Albert B. Alkek Library

 Special Materials Orders (SMO) – are single issue/s or volumes of titles designated as serials in OCLC, but are not wanted on a continuing or standing order basis by the Alkek Library.
 They are a one-time purchase or non-consecutive purchases for the collection.
 SMO collection development procedures are specified in the Serials Policy.
 Because these are not an ongoing expense, the designated subject librarians and/or department faculty may select this material.

 Books, books on CD, audiotape and Ebooks – titles are selected for appropriateness of content, in the most effective and efficient format for dissemination of that content.
 For print material, hard bound books are preferred.
 Paperbacks are ordered only if the hardbound is not available.
-Textbooks are not routinely purchased, nor consumable (workbooks, lab manuals, etc.) materials.
+Textbooks are not routinely purchased, nor solution manuals or consumable (workbooks, lab manuals, etc.) materials.
 The library will order up to a maximum of four copies of a work.

 Books with accompanying discs – if a book is published with an accompanying disc, both are shelved in the Alkek circulating stacks.

 Software – Library material allocation may not be used to purchase software, unless it is the only way to access necessary content.
 Computer software with accompanying user manuals may be housed in the library’s Computer Lab, if the product license requires restricted access.
 All software purchased must conform to the legal, financial and technical parameters of access within the library.

 Microforms – generally consist of research collections, and as such are purchased as non-continuing titles.
 Acquisitions Serials Unit purchases serial microforms.

 Media – media include, but are not limited to, CD, DVD, and streaming video/audio.
 Alkek Library however, does not purchase material in formats that are not supported by the equipment in the library.
 Public Performance Rights will be requested when available and financially feasible.